Long-CLIP: Unlocking the Long-Text Capability of CLIP: Conclusion

 \section{Conclusion}

-In this work, we have propose Long-CLIP, a strong and flexible CLIP model with long-text capability.
-Our Long-CLIP model can support text inputs of up to 248 tokens, and can better capture the detailed attributes and their interrelation, thus obtaining a large improvement on retrieval task.
-Moreover, our model keeps the performance on zero-shot classification and can replace the pre-trained CLIP encoder in a plug-and-play manner in image generation task.
+We have propose Long-CLIP, a strong and flexible CLIP model with long-text capability.
+Our model can support text inputs of up to 248 tokens, and can better capture the detailed attributes, obtaining a large improvement on retrieval task.
+Moreover, our model keeps the performance on zero-shot classification and can replace the CLIP encoder in a plug-and-play manner in image generation task.

 \textbf{Potential Limitations.} Our Long-CLIP model still has an upper bound of input token length, though largely improved.
 While some relative positional embedding, like RoPE~\cite{rope}, which doesn't pose a hard limit on input token length although the performance may largely decrease for long text input.